nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Save FIle**: The file containing all the data (ie. Entries of student information) inputted by the user saved locally on the user's own computer.

 --------------------------------------------------------------------------------------------------------------------